GoogleCloudPlatform/professional-services/examples/dbt-on-cloud-composer/README.md

 ).execute(context)
 ```

-When using Workload Identity option there is no need to store the IAM SA key as a Secret in GKE what massively improves the maintenance efforts and is generally considered more secure, as there is no need to generate and export the SA Key.
+When using Workload Identity option there is no need to store the IAM SA key as a Secret in GKE which massively improves the maintenance efforts and is generally considered more secure, as there is no need to generate and export the SA Key.